amitrakshar01/Path-to-become-a-Quantum-Scientist/README.md

 ## About Myself:

-A second year undergradfuate B.Tech. student of Institute of Radio Physics and Electronics, University of Calcutta Aspiring Quantum Computing Researcher
+A second year undergraduate B.Tech. student of Institute of Radio Physics and Electronics, University of Calcutta Aspiring Quantum Computing Researcher
 Presently a Research Intern at University of Hyderabad